Locetus/applied-designs/README.md

 Do read [Contributing Document](https://github.com/Locetus/applied-designs/blob/master/CONTRIBUTING.md) to get started with your new design implementation/enhance existing design.

+Finally, to make sure you have a pleasant experience while being in our welcoming community, please read [code of conduct](CODE_OF_CONDUCT.md).
+It outlines the core values and believes and will make working together a happier experience.

+Thanks again for being a contributor to the Locetus Community :tada:!

 ## Credits

 - Design Ideas (https://dribbble.com/Radium)